oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/TestInputAsset.md

    - The `TestInputAsset` class represents an input asset for a transaction and provides methods to convert it to an `AssetOutput` and to generate a sequence of instructions to approve all tokens and Alph for the input asset.

 2. What external libraries or dependencies does this code use?
-   - The code imports several classes from the `org.alephium.protocol` and `org.alephium.util` packages, as well as `akka.util.ByteString`.
-It also uses the `vm` package from the `org.alephium.protocol` package.
+   - The code imports several classes from the `org.oxyg3nium.protocol` and `org.oxyg3nium.util` packages, as well as `akka.util.ByteString`.
+It also uses the `vm` package from the `org.oxyg3nium.protocol` package.

 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.